Bitcoin or Gold? That’s what an insider says

 Gold investors could actually be satisfied: Gold has conjured up a rally of more than 100 dollars on the floor in the past few days.
 It went from the low of $ 1,680 to almost $ 1,800.
-But on the one hand it only made up for the flash crash on Monday, on the other hand the gold mining stocks could not follow this trend.
+On the one hand, this only made up for the flash crash on Monday, and on the other hand, gold mining stocks could not follow this trend.
 On the contrary: the GDX even hit a new cyclical low yesterday.

 Jake Klein, Chairman of the Australian gold producer Evolution Mining, sees new hope for the gold price.
 In his view, the high volatility in Bitcoin will drive investors back into gold.
 In his view, Bitcoin still has a long way to go before the cryptocurrency can exhibit the “longevity and security” that gold has given investors over the past 70 years.
 A large amount of speculative capital is currently tied up in Bitcoin.
 But Klein is of the opinion that Bitcoin and gold can co-exist.